Sequential Monte Carlo with Gaussian Mixture Approximation for Infinite-Dimensional Statistical Inverse Problems: Supplementary materials

 \subsection{Some numerical details}

-\textbf{Determine the temperatures}: We need to choose the temperatures \(0 = h_1 \leq h_2 \leq \cdots \leq h_{J-1} < h_J = 1\).
-If these temperatures are too dense, the SMC will run slowly; if they are too sparse, the adjacent posteriors \(\mu_j\) and \(\mu_{j+1}\) will differ significantly, which is not conducive to importance sampling \cite{Dai2022}.
+\textbf{Determine the temperatures}: We need to choose the temperatures \(h_j\in(0,1),1\leq i\leq J\) such that \(\sum_{j=1}^Jh_j=1\).
+If these temperatures are too small, the SMC will run slowly; if they are too large, the adjacent posteriors \(\mu_j\) and \(\mu_{j+1}\) will differ significantly, which is not conducive to importance sampling \cite{Dai2022}.
 We can use the effective sample size (ESS) to select appropriate temperatures:

 where \(w_i\) is the weight of the \(i\)-th particle.
 A small \(h_j\) can result in a large ESS.
-An excessively large value of \(h\) can cause the loss of a large number of samples during the resampling step, thereby leading to a small ESS.
+An excessively large value of \(h_j\) can cause the loss of a large number of samples during the resampling step, thereby leading to a small ESS.
 Thus, we can use a simple bisection method to find an \(h_j\) such that \(\text{ESS} > N_{\text{thresh}} := 0.6 N\) \cite{Beskos2015SC}.

 \textbf{Settings of pCN transition kernel}: We should determine the step size parameter \( \beta \) in the proposal (\ref{pCNproposal}) of the main text to target average acceptance rates in a neighborhood of 0.2 \cite{Gelman1997,Beskos2009}.
 Let the average acceptance rate be denoted as \( \alpha^N_j \), where \( N \) represents the number of particles, and \( j \) is the index of the layer within the SMC algorithm.
 Then, we can employ an adaptive strategy as follows \cite{Beskos2015SC}: